TomiVidal99/Librarian/README.md

 ## TODO:

+- [x] ADD: front end for canMoveFiles state property, so the user can switch between enabling the app or no.
 - [ ] ADD: default watching and destination folders.
 - [x] ADD: icon on the settings page (mainWindow).
 - [ ] ADD: Auto updater.